s-ccs/2025_MSc_EEG_artifacts_simulation/report/typst-template/thesis.typ

 These observations correspond to the effect one would expect from the corneo-retinal potential described in the literature.

-#ilt[plots of EM]

 === Power line noise

 The power line noise can be seen with the naked eye in the raw EEG as regular oscillations at much higher frequencies than is normally expected in an EEG recording.
 When observing the power spectral density of the data, sharp peaks can be seen at the power line frequency and its multiples.
 The artifact may not be uniformly distributed across the scalp electrodes @de_cheveigne_zapline_2020; this may be a result of different mechanisms of transmission of the power line noise into the EEG system and the relative positioning of different electrodes with respect to the power lines themselves.

-#ilt[plots]

 === Drifts

 Drifts manifest as a slow increase or decrease over time in the baseline level around which the measured EEG signal appears.
 When extracted from the data, it looks similar to the figure below.

-#ilt[plot of drifts]

 The drift artifact differs across channels, although it may be somewhat related in electrodes that are closer to each other @de_cheveigne_robust_2018.
 It also changes over time: #pc[@huigen_investigation_2002] found that the noise in wet-gel electrodes reduces over time and noted that applying the electrodes some time before the start of the recording would be an advantage where low noise levels are desired.

-== Previous work on EEG data simulation <prevwork-simulation>

-Synthetic data creation has been a part of several previous studies.
-This section provides an overview of previous work involving the simulation of synthetic EEG data including artifacts.

-One possibility for creating a synthetic dataset is to create a physical simulator and to record the data with sensors as in usual EEG studies. #pc[@Yu_Hairston_2021] created the "Open EEG Phantom", an open-source project to allow researchers to create their own dummy head for EEG recording.
-This consists of a phantom head made of materials of varying conductivities to mimic the real human head.
-The phantom head contains several antennae placed at specific locations, and custom electrical signals are broadcast into space through the head via these antennae.
-This can then be used to simulate EEG and various artifacts, depending on the goal of the current study.
-For example, #pc[@s23198214] developed a novel algorithm to remove EEG artifacts.
-In order to validate their algorithm, they created test data by building and using a model head based on the Open EEG Phantom.
-For some of the EEG and artifact signals, they recorded data specifically for this study, and for others they extracted the EEG and artifact signals from an existing dataset, and broadcast those into the dummy head.

-It is also possible to simulate the data entirely in software.
-For this purpose, EEG simulation packages provide general support to simulate EEG data from brain sources and to add different kinds of random noise to the data @krol_sereega_2018 @BARZEGARAN2019108377 @larson_mne-python_2024 @Schepers2025.
-However,

-When creating a dataset for a particular study, some researchers choose to create a semi-simulated dataset by obtaining artifact-free recordings (usually by cleaning a regular recording) and then contaminating this data by taking samples of recorded artifacts and projecting them to the scalp electrodes @KLADOS20161004 @couchman2024simulatedeyeblinkartifactremoval @duToit_Venter_van_den_Heever_2021 @anzolinArticle. #pc[@romero_comparative_2008] created a simulated EEG-EOG dataset from a real recorded dataset by calculating a weighted sum of the EEG potentials of certain randomly chosen subjects and the EOG potentials of different randomly chosen subjects.

-Other methods are also possible: #pc[@Mutanen] modelled muscle artifacts from an existing dataset and used their model to simulate further muscle artifacts, and similarly #pc[@KIM2025110465] simulated eye blinks and two muscle artifacts that they identified from empirical data. #pc[@barbara_monopolar_2023] defined and extended their own battery model of the eye to simulate eye movement artifacts. #pc[@leske_reducing_2019] simulated power line noise with fluctuating amplitude and varied on- and offsets for their combined MEG/EEG study.

 #pagebreak()
 = Simulation implementation

-This chapter describes in more detail the artifact simulation methods developed for this thesis.
+As described in @prevwork, flexible and open-source methods for EEG and artifact simulation are much sought after, and software packages that simulate EEG (brain) data have been actively developed in recent years.
+One of these packages is UnfoldSim.jl @Schepers2025, which allows the user to specify an experiment design and simulate continuous EEG signals along with additional random noise.
+The package is also designed to be extensible, allowing the user to define their own custom types and operate flexibly with existing code.

+Therefore, for this thesis, UnfoldSim.jl was chosen as a base package on which to build the further artifact simulation methods.
+Since UnfoldSim is written in Julia, this thesis follows the same.
+The artifact simulation code is designed from the start of development to be compatible with the UnfoldSim package; for the sake of convenience, this 'extended' version of UnfoldSim shall be called 'UnfoldSimArtifacts'.
+However, it is planned to eventually integrate the artifact simulation into the UnfoldSim package itself: a fork of the package has been created and the simulation code has been incorporated directly into the structure of UnfoldSim.

-The programming language chosen for the implementation is Julia and the existing simulation package that is extended is UnfoldSim.jl @Schepers2025.
-The code supporting this written thesis is hosted on the Internet in a repository on the developer platform 'GitHub' and can be located by visiting #underline[https://github.com/s-ccs/2025_MSc_EEG_artifacts_simulation].
+The code and other artifacts supporting this written thesis are hosted on the Internet in a repository on the developer platform 'GitHub' and can be located by visiting #underline[https://github.com/s-ccs/2025_MSc_EEG_artifacts_simulation].

-UnfoldSim.jl provides functionality to simulate time-series EEG data along with random noise.
-The code for this thesis is intended to be compatible with the UnfoldSim package, in effect extending the package.
-For the sake of convenience, this 'extended' version of UnfoldSim shall be called 'UnfoldSimArtifacts'.

 == Overview of simulation interfaces
-The interfaces for artifact simulation have been designed to match the conventions and structure of UnfoldSim.jl, such that minimal changes would be required to add artifact simulation to an existing UnfoldSim simulation code snippet.
+The interfaces for artifact simulation have been designed to match the conventions and structure of UnfoldSim.jl, such that minimal changes would be required to add artifact simulation to an existing UnfoldSim simulation code.

-#ilt[graphic: EEG+Noise+Artifacts = UnfoldSimArtifacts simulation]

-#ilt[graphic: simulation flow.
-Simulate EEG -> generate controlsignal -> simulate_continuoussignal -> add -> output]
+The flow of the artifact-inclusive simulation is as follows: The basic simulation ingredients (experimental design, component, onsets, and noise) are defined as usual for UnfoldSim.
+In addition, the desired artifacts are defined, using the interfaces provided by UnfoldSimArtifacts.
+Next, the `simulate` function is called.
+Within the `simulate` function, the EEG is first simulated without any noise.
+Then, each artifact in turn is simulated; here, noise is also considered to be an artifact.
+Finally, the results of all the simulations are added together to give the simulated artifact-contaminated EEG data.

+Some details about the implementation follow in the next few subsections.

 === AbstractContinuousSignal

-Keeping with the UnfoldSim convention of providing high-level abstract types with a few predefined concrete types, UnfoldSimArtifacts contains a new abstract type `AbstractContinuousSignal`, and for each of the three selected artifacts (eye movements, power line noise, drifts), a corresponding concrete type has been created.
+Keeping with the UnfoldSim convention of providing high-level abstract types with a few predefined concrete types, UnfoldSimArtifacts defines a new abstract type `AbstractContinuousSignal`, and for each of the three selected artifacts (eye movements, power line noise, drifts), a corresponding concrete subtype has been created.
 The user can define their requirements for the artifact by setting values for the fields in these concrete types.
 For example, the concrete type `PowerLineNoise` has a field `base_freq` to define the base frequency of the power supply.
 Similarly, each concrete type has its own set of fields that are required to simulate that artifact.

 === Control Signal
 Each artifact defined by a concrete subtype of `AbstractContinuousSignal` has a field `controlsignal`.
 This control signal is the means via which the user can control the simulated continuous signal i.e. artifact.

-This control signal can be defined at different levels of abstraction.
 For each concrete artifact type, there is one basic kind of `controlsignal` that is internally used by UnfoldSimArtifacts when simulating the artifact.
-The user can choose to provide their control signal at this level of abstraction, or they can choose to provide a control signal at a higher level which will then be converted internally to the lowest-level control signal.
+The user can choose to provide their control signal in the same form.
+However, since the internally used controlsignal is the control signal in its most detailed form, it may be inconvenient for the user to define their specifications at this level of detail.
+Thus, UnfoldSimArtifacts also provides other interfaces at a higher level i.e. closer to the format that the user can easily use.
+If a user chooses to provide their controlsignal in one of these higher-level forms, it will then be converted internally to the lowest-level control signal.
 This offers the user a greater degree of flexibility when defining their artifact.

 For example, for eye movement artifact simulation, the internally used control signal is a set of vectors describing the direction of eye gaze in three-dimensional space at each time point in the simulation.
-However, the user may wish to define their control signal in terms of gaze angles at each time point, or at an even higher level they may wish  to simply provide a set of fixations and onsets and allow UnfoldSimArtifacts to internally convert these inputs to the gaze direction vectors.
-This is made possible using the `generate_controlsignal` function.
+However, the user may wish to define their control signal in terms of gaze angles at each time point, they may want to define eye gaze points on a screen instead of specifying gaze directions, or at an even higher level they may wish to simply provide a set of fixations and onsets and allow UnfoldSimArtifacts to generate the eye movements connecting these. @fig:controlsignal shows this structure in a graphical manner.

-#figure(caption: "Control signal at different levels of abstraction.")[
+#figure(caption: "Control signal at different levels of detail")[
   #image("template/assets/fig_levels of abstraction.png", width: 100%)
 ] <fig:controlsignal>

-#ilt[edit figure to make it clearer]
+The conversion from the high-level control signal to the low-level internally used form is made possible using the `generate_controlsignal` function, which is defined for various types of control signal.

 === Generating the control signal